JessicaRBailey/AutismML/README.md

 The script retrieves data from the SQLite database and displays it in a readable format.
 Data visualization using Matplotlib is supported but commented out.
 Uncomment the appropriate lines to enable data visualization.

-#### Customization

-- You can customize the script to work with different CSV files by changing the csv_file_path variable and the table structure.
-- Modify the code for data visualization to suit your specific needs.

 ## Data